Gaberoids/genealogynow/README.md

 ### Users Analysis
 1- Who this website is for?
 Answer: This website is for people interested in family history and genealogy.
 It is for users looking to get advices about genealogy from experts on the field.
 It is for someone who wants to hire an expert to work on their family three or family history.
+According to the consultant that has been working in genealogy for a decade, the vast majory of people interested in genealogy, fits the following profile:
+- They are in there second half part of their life spam (Older than 35 years old. average of 60 years old)
+- They are family oriented.
+- They have stable lifes.
+- Spend a lot of time at home with family instead of practicing intense phisical activities in outdoors.
+- The people that look for consultants assistances are usually not not really good with modern technology.
+- They are median to high income type of people.
+- They find genealogy a delightful and peaceful activity.
+- They are atracted by old pictures of old relatives.
+- They are atracted by the surprising findings such as relatives that comes from unexpected places of the planet.
+- They like to lear stories about their ancesters such as their accomplishments, travels, and dramitic or love stories stories.

 2- What it is that users want to achieve with this website?
 Answer: The user is searching for help to make progress on his own genealogy efforts.